 - Assault with attempted rape – PC 220.
 It is sanctioned as a misdemeanor.
 There is no need for physical contact with the victim during the assault.

 - Attempted rape – PC 663 / 261.
 It is sanctioned as a misdemeanor.
 It constitutes a violation even if there has not been a violation, only the intention counts.

 - Forced oral intercourse – PC 288a.
 Placing the genitals in the mouth of another person under intoxication, through the use of force or threats.

 Now you know a lot more about California rape law.
 If you are charged with the crime of rape, contact one of our attorneys.
 Although it seems that the options are few, there is always a light in the law to fight for your freedom.

 Every person is innocent until proven otherwise.
-So call right now, request a free consultation and tell us about your case.
+So call right now, request a private consultation and tell us about your case.
 We are one of the most successful Los Angeles law firms with over 50 years of combined experience.